dafzor/bnetlauncher/README.md

 * `options=noargs,waitforexit` list of comma separated options, currently supported:
   * `noargs` doesn't throw an error when retrieving blank arguments from the game (needed for blackops4.exe)
   * `waitforexit` leave bnetlauncher open and waiting until the game existing (needed for destiny 2 to show you as playing)
   * `nolaunch` don't directly launch the game but just open the client and try to find the game for an additional 60s.
 This can be used launch a game and give time to select a region or other unsuported options.
   * `notask` doesn't start the client trough a scheduled task, this will make the steam overlay also apply to the battle.net client

-## Requirements

-* Windows 7 SP1 or above (Only really tested on Windows 10)
-* .Net Framework 4.7.2 (already included in Windows 10 April 2018 Update [Version 1803] or above).
-Download link: https://www.microsoft.com/net/download/dotnet-framework-runtime

 ## Special Thanks